costinchelu/DOCS/Maven.md

 - unit test reports, including coverage
 - integration test reports

-- Maven is a collection of plugins (jar files) downloaded when needed from a cental repository to a local cache
+- Maven is a collection of plugins (jar files) downloaded when needed from a central repository to a local cache

 ### TERMIONOLOGY

 - **ARCHETYPES** = templates -> convenient way to generate a new project
 - **SNAPSHOT** = jar, war files are subjected to changes
 - **MAVEN COORDINATE** = GroupId + ArtifactId + Version
-     - groupId = name of the group fo project (ex. ro.costin)
+     - groupId = name of the group for project (ex. ro.costin)
      - artifactId = name of the project (ex. mavenproject)
      - version = project's version.
 Keeping SNAPSHOT in name means it is not for release yet
      - package = java package name